D-Bhatta/Machine-Learning-Mastery-With-Python/Part_III/Lesson19/README.md

 The repository is hosted at [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/)

-The data set is umltivariate and contains ratio(numerical) and nominal data.
+The data set is multivariate and contains ratio(numerical) and nominal data.
 There are 150 instances and 4 attributes.

 ## Project Steps

-1. [ ] Data Download
+1. [x] Data Download
 2. [ ] Data Loading
 3. [ ] Data Summarization
 4. [ ] Data Visualization
 5. [ ] Partitioning of dataset into Training dataset and Validation dataset
 6. [ ] Model Creation
-7. [ ] Model Seletion
+7. [ ] Model Selection
    - [ ] Create test harness using K-Fold Cross Validation, with scoring set to 'accuracy'
    - [ ] Evaluation of models using test harness
-   - [ ] Summarization, Visualization and Comparision of Results
+   - [ ] Summarization, Visualization and Comparison of Results
    - [ ] Model Selection
 8. [ ] Making Predictions using Selected Model
 9. [ ] Summarization of Results